arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	_Copying Access Keys_

 1. By clicking the **Regenerate** button, a new Access Key is created.
 You should change the access keys to your storage account periodically to help keep your storage connections more secure.
-Two access keys are assigned to enable you to maintain connections to the storage account using one access key while you regenerate the other access key.
+Two access keys are assigned to enable you to maintain connections to the storage account using one access key while you regenerate the other one.

 	> **Note:** Regenerating your access keys affects virtual machines, media services, and any applications that are dependent on the storage account.